Luk-kar/Home-Market-Harvester/README.md

 The `tests` directory houses test scripts designed to validate the functionality and reliability of different components within the pipeline.
 Currently, automated testing is implemented exclusively for the scraping phase.

-To execute the tests for the scraping component, use the following command:
+To execute the tests use the following command:

 ```bash
 pipenv shell # at the root of the project